mirochaj/ares/doc/uth_pop_halo.rst

 ============================
 Most of our models for star formation, black hole formation, etc., are painted onto a population of dark matter (DM) halos.
 In the simplest models, we just care about the total fraction of matter residing in halos, or the rate of change in that quantity (e.g., ``fcoll`` :doc:`uth_pop_sfrd`).
 In slightly more sophisticated models, we'll need the halo mass function, which describes the number density of halos as a function of redshift and mass, and perhaps the growth rates of halos (again, with redshift and mass).

-For all of this, *ares* uses the `hmf <http://hmf.readthedocs.org/en/latest/>`_ code.
-In order to speed-up calculations, by default, *ares* will read-in a lookup table for the mass function rather than using *hmf* to generate mass functions on-the-fly.
+For all of this, *ARES* uses the `hmf <http://hmf.readthedocs.org/en/latest/>`_ code.
+In order to speed-up calculations, by default, *ARES* will read-in a lookup table for the mass function rather than using *hmf* to generate mass functions on-the-fly.
 This saves *a lot* of time.

-    .. note :: You do not necessarily need to install `hmf` to use *ares*, e.g., if the default lookup table is OK for your purposes.
+    .. note :: You do not necessarily need to install `hmf` to use *ARES*, e.g., if the default lookup table is OK for your purposes.
 However, you should know that this table was generated with `hmf`, and reference the `relevant paper <https://arxiv.org/abs/1306.6721>`_ in your work.

 To initialize a halo population on its own (i.e., without any information about sources that live in the halos), do